 15th Amendment passed.
 It states that the right to vote cannot be denied by the federal or state governments based on race.
 However, soon after, some states begin to enact measures such as voting taxes and literacy tests that restrict the actual ability of African Americans to register to vote.
 Violence and other intimidation tactics are also used.

-Susan B. Anthony is arrested and brought to trial in Rochester, New York, for attempting to vote in the presidential election.
-At the same time, Sojourner Truth, a former slave and advocate for justice and equality, appears at a polling booth in Grand Rapids, Michigan, demanding a ballot.
+Social reformer and women's rights activist Susan B Anthony is arrested and brought to trial in Rochester, New York for attempting to vote in a presidential election.
+At the same time, Sojourner Truth, a formerly enslaved woman and advocate for justice and equality, appears at a polling booth in Grand Rapids, Michigan, demanding a ballot.
 She is turned away.

 The Supreme Court rules that Native Americans are not citizens as defined by the 14th Amendment and, thus, cannot vote.